top of page

 Photo courtesy: W.A.
 Cawthorne, State Library of NSW

-The YDHS researches, collates and publishes information about significant people and places of the district in a number of ways.
+The YDHS researches, collates and publishes information about people and places of the district in a number of ways.

 People are also encouraged to supply the Society with extra information which can be added to the folders.